Create a System of Records

 The topics names are pre-compiled with our suggested name:

-projectionName are filled with, respectively, the id of the console project, the id of the associated environment and the name of the projection.
+projectionName are filled with, respectively, the id of the tenant of the project, the id of the associated environment, the id of the system which owns the projection and the name of the projection.

 A projection has the predefined collection properties which are required for the